erfankabinimoghadam/MutationObserver-Example/README.md

-# MutationObserver-Example
+# MutationObserver Example

-Automatically detects and removes consecutive placeholder elements in the DOM.
-Demonstrates MutationObserver usage for handling dynamic content efficiently.
+Automatically removes consecutive placeholder elements in the DOM.

+## Usage
+1. Add `class="js-separator"` to the elements that should not appear consecutively.
+2. Include this script to monitor DOM changes and remove duplicates dynamically.